 Support teaching, research, and patient care.

-Senior Researcher.
+Senior Research Scholar.
 (1) Conducting and publishing research related to the education, understanding, and treatment of autism; (2) Training professionals and family members in Pivotal ResponseTreatment.